Types of Federal Aid

 See note about lifetime limits to Pell Grant.

 The Federal Supplemental Educational Opportunity Grant (SEOG) is given to undergraduate students who demonstrate extreme financial need as determined by the U.S. Department of Education.

 SEOG Grants are awarded to students with a $0 EFC first until the limited funds are exhausted.
 Some additional SEOG is held back for awarding students who are part-time, independent or who file the FAFSA later in the award year.
 The SEOG award is typically $400 annually although it can be increased on a case by case basis.
 The SEOG award is legislated as $100 minimum annually.
 The institutional maximum FWS is $6000 annually.

 Types of West Virginia State Grant Aid

 WV Invests Grant

 The West Virginia Invests Grant may pay tuition and fees, not to include program and course fees, for qualifying West Viriginia Residents.
 WV Invests Grant is a "last-dollar award".
 Last-dollar means that the Grant may pay tuition and fees not covered by federal grants or other state grants and scholarship programs.
 To see if you may qualify visit: WV Invests.

 WV Higher Education Grant

 The West Virginia Higher Education Grant is a need-based financial aid program designed to ensure West Virginia students who have financial need are given an opportunity to pursue post-secondary education.
-In order to qualify for a West Virginia Higher Education Grant a student must meet all eligibility requirements which includes GPA, residency and other requirements as determined by legislative rule.
+In order to qualify for a West Virginia Higher Education Grant a student must meet all eligibility requirements which include GPA, residency, and other requirements as determined by legislative rule.
 Renewal students must also complete the required number of hours.
-For priority consideration file the FAFSA as soon as possible after January 1, but before April 15.
+For priority, consideration file the FAFSA as soon as possible after January 1, but before April 15.
 For more information visit CFWV WV Higher Education Grant.